k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 * Populating a schema and a dataset is optional.

-* When multiple schemas or datasets are populated, they should be coma separated.
+* When multiple schemas or datasets are populated, they should be comma-separated.
 * A rule should either include a Crawler filter or the Override checkbox or both.
 Possible filter settings are described below.

 #### Crawler Filter = Exclude This